-Maintaining thoroughness and consistency in your research, you provide yourself with the best possible chance to claim a breed which works best, not only for you, but the animal as well.
+Maintaining thoroughness and consistency in your research, you provide yourself with the best possible chance to claim a breed that works best, not only for you but for the animal as well.

-The acquisition of a brand new puppy dog should not involve decisions which are not well thought out and planned.
+The acquisition of a brand new puppy dog should not involve decisions that are not well thought out and planned.

 Yeah, I’m calling out the impulse buyer here.
 So, is a Nekita puppy in your future?
 The only way to best know is by finding out as much as you can about the creature.